-Four dead in Paris gas blast amid lockdown for yellow-vest protests
+Two dead in Paris gas blast amid lockdown for yellow-vest protests

 A police source said the explosion tore apart a bakery on the rue Trevise and witnesses said the force of the blast shattered nearby storefronts and rocked buildings hundreds of meters away.

 More than 200 firefighters joined the rescue operation and two helicopters landed on the nearby Place de l’Opera to evacuate victims.
-Ambulances struggled to access the blast area because of police barriers set up to help contain any violence by yellow vest protesters.
+Ambulances struggled to access the blast area because of police barriers set up to contain any violence by yellow vest protesters.

 An eyewitness at a hotel nearby said he saw flames envelop the ground floor of the building blown out by the blast.